nyp-sit/sdaai/README.md

 ### C-Q3
 **Question**: Can I check if the mode of learning for this Specialist Diploma - how much am I required to be on campus?
-- The classes are conducted in a hybrid mode, i.e. face-to-face and online at the same time.
-The sessions are recorded as well.
+- The classes are conducted in a hybrid mode, i.e. face-to-face and online via Zoom at the same time.
+The sessions are also being recorded.
+The classes are usually conducted on every Monday, Wednesday and Thursday during the semester.
+This is subjected to changes, please refer to the Learning Unit Plan for the detailed information.
 You'll need to have at least 50% attendance to pass the module.

 ### C-Q4
 **Question**: Is there an exam component to this or is it mostly project based?